jayballa7/Ballard-OOP-Template-Engine/README.md

 * app.js links to the employee variables, path, and fs.
 * When application is run, user is prompted to enter their info and number of members on the team.
 Then members of team will be prompted for their info.
 * htmlRender.js takes this information and populates the html templates when app is run.
-* The output is a new html page that was constructed by joining the other completed templates.
+* The output is a new html page that is constructed by joining the other completed templates.

 ## Status
 * Complete